home-docs/docusaurus/docs/home-lab/hardware/raspberry-pi-4-64.md

 #### Optional but Recommended: Update EEPROM

 This Pi had been in operation for over a year running Home Assistant OS.
 The EEPROM was an older version which always gave me trouble with USB3.0 boot (Although booting from USB2.0 worked just fine).
-The latest USB EEPROM image (August 2025 at the time of this document) fixed the USB3.0 boot issue.
+The latest USB EEPROM image available at the time of writing (August 2025) fixed the USB3.0 boot issue.

 * In the imager, select the EEPROM update image (`Choose OS -> Misc Utility Images -> Raspberry PI 4 -> USB Boot`).
 * Flash the image to a separate SD card or USB Drive (An SD card is recommended as that is the default boot media but USB drive worked just as well in this case).
 * Disconnect the power, insert the update media (USB drive/SD Card) and connect power.
-* The Red 🔴 and Green 🟢 LED's will flash steadily during the update (Should take around 10 mins).
+* The Red and Green LEDs will flash steadily during the update (Should take around 10 mins).
-* The update is complete when the Green 🟢 LED flashes rapidly in a steady pattern.
+* The update is complete when the Green LED flashes rapidly in a steady pattern.
 Power Off the Pi and remove the update media.

 #### Installing the OS

-The process for installing the OS remains the same regardless what OS we use as long as we are using the Raspberry Pi Imager.
+The OS installation process is the same regardless of which OS you choose when using Raspberry Pi Imager.

 * Open the imager and select `Raspberry Pi 4` under `Choose Device`.
 * Select **Raspberry Pi OS Lite (64-Bit)** under `Choose OS -> Raspberry Pi OS (Other) -> Raspberry Pi OS Lite (64-Bit)`.